mbabynames search ✿

 Juno Iris

-"noble and strong" (Juno) meets "rainbow" (Iris).
+"queen of heaven" (Juno) meets "rainbow" (Iris).
 The combination reads as complete.
 Neither name overshadows the other.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Juno Juliet